 A: An older child should wear a lap-shoulder belt and get the additional restraint a shoulder belt can provide.
 The shoulder belt should not cross the face or neck.
 The lap belt should fit snugly below the hips, just touching the top of the thighs.
+This applies belt force to the child's pelvic bones in a crash.
 It should never be worn over the abdomen, which could cause severe or even fatal internal injuries in a crash.